BrentNoorda/toy-piano/README.md

 For a weekend or hackathon project that fits into the one-page paradigm, Meteor is absolutely a sweet way to go.

 For your long-term plans, that's iffy.
-Personally, for big projects I'll wait for a tad more stability, more parts to be well-decomunted instead remaining "hidden magin", more early-adopters proving it can be done, and more word from Meteor about their revenue plans.
+Personally, for big projects I'll wait for a tad more stability, more parts to be well-documented instead remaining "hidden magic", more early-adopters proving it can be done, and more word from Meteor about their revenue plans.
 For smaller projects, such as the next time a friend asks me to put up some page for their personal or business needs, I'll probably give Meteor a shot.

 -------------------------------------------------------------------------